Geek Rant dot org

 Hopefully not too many of their neighbours are sponging off them!

-2 Responses to “Wifi in your neighbourhood”
+2 thoughts on “Wifi in your neighbourhood

-1. Noel Goddard says:
+1. Noel Goddard

 Daniel, I’ve done the same with my phone on occasions, just for interest’s sake, and like you, I’ve found WLAN’s scattered about.
 However, I’m not well up on the symbols that appear on the phone.
 I’m curious to know how can you tell if a LAN is secured?
 (And no, I’m not planning to “hack” anyone.
 My provider gives me a very generous free allowance on Packet Data which I have never yet exceeded and probably never will.
 Since that allowance comes standard on my phone “package” – i.e. I’m already paying for it – it would save me nothing – so I have no need – to steal anyone else’s bandwidth!)